Vyral/willie-miranda-recruiting/_posts/2020-07-09-how-can-i-get-my-goals-back-on-track.md

 date: 2020-07-09 00:00:00
 tags:
   - Transaction Management
-excerpt: These three steps will ensure you can achieve your goals for 2020.
+excerpt: These three steps will ensure you achieve your goals for 2020.
 enclosure:
 pullquote: 'You need a clear, written goal.'
 enclosure_type: video/mp4